Easy Dairy-Free Black Bean & Veggie Enchiladas By Audrey Dunham

 These substantial, nourishing enchiladas come together in less than 45 minutes—perfect for a weeknight family-friendly meal.
 They’re a great way to use leftover veggies, and they’re full of protein, fiber, and micronutrients.
 While the vegan cheese offers an irresistible gooey texture, if you don’t have any on hand, this is still a solid and tasty meal.
-These enchiladas are also an economical way to feed a crowd!
+Veggie enchiladas are also an economical way to feed a crowd!
 Finally, they freeze and reheat well, so make a batch and look forward to a satisfying meal all week long!

 1/2 tablespoon olive oil